 - Stomach disorders

-The indole alkaloids, the bioactive compounds of P. pereira, showed antiplasmodial activity against a chloroquine-sensitive strain of Plasmodium falciparum, the causative agent of malaria.
-Of five alkaloids tested, geissolosimine demonstrated the highest activity (1), although the mechanism of action is yet to be determined.
-In a mice model, the crude extract and the dichloromethane fraction of P. pereira exerted antinociceptive effects against acetic acid and formalin-induced-nociception, via stimulation of the 5-HT 1A receptor, which is involved in neuromodulation by binding serotonin (2).
-In another study, geissospermine, the most abundant alkaloid, inhibited acetylcholinesterase, resulting in increased levels of acetylcholine, and reduced amnesia induced by scopolamine in mice, in a dose dependent manner (3).
+Bioactive compounds in pao pereira known as indole alkaloids showed antiplasmodial activity against a chloroquine-sensitive strain of Plasmodium falciparum, the causative agent of malaria.
+Of five alkaloids tested, geissolosimine demonstrated the highest activity (1).
+In a murine model, the crude extract and dichloromethane fraction exerted antinociceptive effects against acetic acid and formalin-induced-nociception via stimulation of the 5-HT 1A receptor, which is involved in neuromodulation (2).
+In another animal study, geissospermine, the most abundant alkaloid, inhibited acetylcholinesterase, resulting in increased levels of acetylcholine and reduced amnesia induced by scopolamine (3).

-The anticancer effects of P. pereira are exerted by various mechanisms.
-One study showed that it induces apoptosis in pancreatic cells both in vitro and in vivo as evidenced by cleavage of caspases 3 and 8 and PARP, associated with DNA damage and inhibition of cell cycle (8).
-In experiments with the prostate cancer cell line LNCaP, P. pereira extract reduced tumor cell growth and induced apoptosis, thought to be via beta-carboline alkaloids that upregulate DNA repair response genes and genes involved in apoptosis pathway (6).
-Findings of another study suggest that P. pereira extract induces cell growth arrest and apoptosis in LNCaP cells partially via inhibition of the nuclear factor kappa B (NFκB) activation, responsible for cell survival (7).
+Anticancer effects are attributed to various mechanisms.
+Preclinical studies suggest pao pereira induces apoptosis via cleavage of caspases 3 and 8 and PARP, associated with DNA damage and cell cycle inhibition (8).
+Reduced tumor cell growth and apoptosis in prostate cancer cells may occur via beta-carboline alkaloids that upregulate DNA repair response genes as well as genes involved in the apoptotic pathway (6).
+Another study suggests the extract induces cell growth arrest and apoptosis partially via inhibition of NFκB activation (7).